-This area of work is open to all graduates but a degree or HND in one of the following subjects may be particularly useful:
+This area of work is open to all graduates, but a degree or HND in one of the following subjects may be particularly useful:

-- business information systems/technology;
+- business information systems/technology

-- computer science/software engineering/computer engineering;
+- computer science/software engineering/computer engineering

 A pre-entry postgraduate qualification is not essential, but a diploma or Masters in computing may be helpful for those without computing knowledge.

-You will need to show evidence of the following:
+You'll need to show evidence of the following:

-- self-motivation and a competitive, results-driven attitude;
+- self-motivation and a competitive, results-driven attitude

-- passion, dedication and focus;
+- passion, dedication and focus

-- stamina, resilience and the ability to work well under pressure;
+- stamina, resilience and the ability to work well under pressure

-- attention to detail;
+- ability to pay attention to detail

-- persuasive and influential verbal communication skills;
+- articulate, persuasive and influential verbal communication skills

-- a strong team spirit;
+- a strong team spirit

-- business awareness;
+- business awareness